ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

 and other neat constructs -- not realizing I was learning the fundamentals that are so hard to imbue later in life.
 I was learning how to have fun "playing with programming."

+## Where did I get?

+Because of a tragic motorcycle accident my mother was in I dropped out of college to move home and care for her.
+I wasn't sure what I was going to do, but I could certainly program.
+So, I started a small software company and took as many contracts as I could find.
+Small local contracts turned into completely remote (working from home) for large companies.

+Using fundamentals I learned mainly at computer camp, I earned a few fun feather's in the cap: Microsoft Research, The United Nations, quite a few universities, DRAPER, large Django firms like Tivix and Caktus Group, and larger local companies like Hagadone, Coeur Holdings and Fluent Edge.

+..and not to forget: over the last few years I've been able to grow the company to almost 10 team members.
+All thanks to my father making the decision to encourage my computer addiction by sending me to computer camp!

 ## What I loved about computer camp

+#### Freedom
 I loved the freedom and inspiration from computer camp.
-If I had an idea I wanted to pursue, there were mentors around ready to help.
-If I wanted to challenge someone to a game of Worms, well that was an option, too!
-Having other nerdy kids around really helped me have fun associations with programming and feel like I was part of something.
+If I had an idea I wanted to pursue there were mentors around ready to help -- after we went over the basic material for the day.
+If I wanted to challenge someone to a game of Worms, that was an option, too!

+#### Community
+Having other nerdy kids around all fired up about coding really helped me have fun associations with programming and sense of community.

 The day was structured like this:
- - 8am - 10am: first class time
+ - _8am - 10am_ - first class time
- - 10am - 11:30am: play video games, or continue working
+ - _10am - 11am_ - play video games, or continue working
- - 11:30am - 1pm: lunch
+ - _11am - 12pm_ - lunch
- - 1pm - 3pm: second class time
+ - _12pm - 3pm_ - second class time
- - 3pm - 5pm: play video games, or continue working
+ - _3pm - 5pm_ - play video games, or continue working

+#### Competition

 The last day of the week, the second half of the day was devoted to video game tournaments, for each game.
 Back in the day, that was Worms: Armageddon and StarCraft!

 I remember very vividly playing a match against some students from Stanford..
 I had no idea how to play but had a blast anyway.
 Competitive StarCraft would become one of my favorite hobbies, I was eventually ranked in the top ~1,600 in the USA out of almost 750,000 players.

 ## What are we trying to do?